 The word "property" can have a variety of meanings.
 In a strict legal sense, it signifies ownership.
 As a practical matter, it refers to things capable of ownership.
 The two main classifications of property are real property and personal property.

-When we say that a person "owns" real estate, we usually mean that she is the full owner.
+When we say that a person "owns" real estate, we usually mean she is the full owner.
 Full ownership is only one of the ways to own real property.
-Actually, there are many different ways to own real estate.
+Actually, there are several ways to own real estate.
 Lesser degrees of ownership include life estates, and a right of possession for years, or even months or weeks.
 Ownership may be shared in various ways.
 Property may act as security for debt, and the security interest is a kind of ownership.
 A person may own an interest in real property merely by having the owner's permission to use it in a certain way.
-Many different kinds of interests can be separated from the full ownership and be owned or disposed of separately.
+Different interests can be separated from the full ownership and be owned or disposed of separately.
 For example, the mineral rights of a piece of property can be sold and the original owner can continue to live on her land.

 Full ownership of real property is called "fee simple ownership," "fee simple title," or sometimes just "ownership in fee."
 The characteristic which distinguishes fee simple title from lesser grades of ownership is the right to pass full ownership to someone else, whether during the original owner's lifetime or upon her death.
 Among other important rights included in fee simple ownership are the right to: (1) use the real property as she sees fit; (2) take the rents, products, or profits the property yields; (3) mortgage the property; (4) limit the use of the property; (5) allow others to use the property; and (6) sell the property.
 Fee simple ownership of real property is sometimes described as "absolute ownership."
 This description is misleading because there are substantial limits on how a fee simple owner may use the land (real property).
 For example, the fee simple owner must: pay taxes on the land; abide by zoning and other restrictions on the use of the land; honor the rights of others who own an interest in the land (co-owners, tenants, lessees, mortgagees, holders of easements, etc.).
 Further, the fee simple owner must use the land in such a way that the use does not interfere with the rights of other landowners and the public.